projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 .. rst-class:: numbered-step

-Logical partition scenario startup check
+Logical Partition Scenario Startup Check
 ****************************************

 #.
 Use these steps to verify that the hypervisor is properly running: